zowe/docs-site/docs/user-guide/generate-certificates.md

 #>
 ```
 **Notes:**

 * As shown in the example, the job ends with code `0`.
 There may, however, be failures in the individual steps.
 It is advised to check the job output.
 The security manager commands in the job are generated based on the value of `zowe.security.product`.
 Job steps for each product can be determined by the security manager.

 * The runtime configuration section of `zowe.yaml` is updated to match the values in the generated keystore, certificate, and certificate authority resulting from the specification of the `--update-config` parameter.

 * `zowe.certificate.keystore.password` has a hardcoded password value.
 However, if you are using `type: PKCS12`, the password field must be the real password.
+Open the `zowe.yaml` file to check the references to the newly generated certificate values, as shown in the following code snippet:

-**YAML example:**
+**Example YAML:**
 ```
 zowe:
   certificate: